(Last update : April, 30th 2020)

-AIS can receive from the surrounding vessels:
+The AIS allows to receive from the surrounding ships:

-Provides very clear information about other boats
+Provides easily usable information about other boats and collision risks

 Complex assembly, rather reserved for large units